piegfx/piegfx-docs/Easel/tutorials/getting-started/1-getting-started.md

 The simplest way is to clone Easel into a parent directory.

-`cd` into the parent directory of your project's directory, and run `git clone --recurse-submodules https://github.com/piegfx/Easel` to clone it.
+`cd` into the parent directory of your project's directory, and run `git clone -b renderer-revamp --recurse-submodules https://github.com/piegfx/Easel` to clone it.

+Then, `cd` into the newly created Easel directory, and run `dotnet build`, to ensure everything is built and up-to-date.

 Next, `cd` back into your project's directory and run `dotnet add reference ../Easel/Easel/Easel.csproj`.
 This adds a reference to Easel's project file (which is buried in directories also called "Easel") which we'll need to be able to use it.